ganbuan/CyberNotebook/README.md

 3. The device then sends a DHCP Request, confirming that it wants the IP address.
 4. Lastly, the DHCP server sends a DHCP ACK, acknowledging that the device can start using the IP address.

+## OSI Model
+The <i>Open Systems Interconnection (OSI) Model</i> provides a framework dictating how all networked devices send, receive, and interpret data.
+This model consists of seven layers, wherein specific process take place, and pieces of information are added to the data.
+These layers are the following:
+1. <i>Physical</i> - references the physical components of hardware used in networking (e.g. ethernet cables) that transfer data in binary
+2. <i>Data Link</i> - focuses on physical addressing of the transmission, adding the physical MAC address of the receiving endpoint
+3. <i>Network</i> - where routing and reassembly of data take place; everything is dealt in IP addresses; protocols determine optimal path data should take, such as Open Shortest Path First (OPSF) and Routing Information Protocol (RIP)
+4. <i>Transport</i> - focuses on the transmition of data, which can follow either TCP or UDP protocols
+5. <i>Session</i> - creates and maintains connection to the destination computer; responsible for closing the connection
+6. <i>Presentation</i> - standardisation and translation of data takes place to ensure both users can understand the data; security features occur at this layer, such as HTTPS and data encryption
+7. <i>Application</i> - determines how user should interact with data sent or received (e.g. GUI, DNS)